yassine674/Projects/README.md

 ---

 ## 🔐 Cybersecurity — Upcoming Projects

-I am actively developing several cybersecurity-focused projects that combine system security, ethical hacking techniques, and automation.
+I am currently developing several small but practical cybersecurity exercises that help me strengthen my fundamentals and prepare for more advanced work.

-These include:
+These projects include:

-- **Network traffic analysis** using packet inspection and anomaly scoring
-- **Attack detection & prevention workflows** for securing system architectures
+- Basic **network scanning & enumeration** using Nmap
+- Small **Linux security configurations** (users, permissions, SSH hardening)
-- **Automated security scripts** for monitoring, auditing, and hardening environments
+- Hands-on **Bash/Python scripts** used for monitoring and automation
-- **Practical cybersecurity labs** exploring real attack vectors and defense mechanisms

-These projects are currently under construction and will be added soon.
+- Beginner-friendly **CTF challenges** to practice problem-solving and real attack scenarios

-They reflect my commitment to building **real, applicable cybersecurity skills** aligned with professional engineering standards.
+They are not fully structured into repositories yet, but they reflect my commitment to improving step-by-step and building solid cybersecurity skills through real practice.

----
+More complete cybersecurity projects will be added soon as I continue progressing.

 ## 🚀 Want to explore more?
 See all my repositories here: 👉 [my repositories](https://github.com/yassine674?tab=repositories)

----

 ### ✨ Thank you for visiting my portfolio!